-Newsroom Hours: Tuesday/Thursday from 11 a.m. to 4 p.m.
-Students are welcome to use the newsroom facility, borrow photo, video, podcast and graphic art equipment, use Mac computers and have coffee or snacks whenever the lab is open.
+Newsroom Hours, Your Duties: Tuesday/Thursday from 11 a.m. to 4 p.m.
+Editors are the backbone of the newsroom.
+I expect you to take ownership, spend ample time here, address concerns, mentor fellow staff members, provide one-on-one editing support, publish stories and manage the newsroom's day-to-day operations.
+Feel free to utilize our newsroom facilities, borrow photo, video, podcast and graphic art equipment, work on Mac computers and help yourselves to coffee or snacks.